 - Be a US Citizen or a lawful permanent resident

 - Have less than $15,000 in resources — this asset test may soon be abolished.

 Those receiving SSI may get their food benefits through Michigan Combined Application Project (MiCAP) instead.

-What is the maximum income to qualify for food stamps in Michigan? #
+What is the income limit for SNAP in Michigan? #

-Most families in Michigan with gross income up to 130% of the federal poverty level, about $2,380 a month for a family of three, qualify for food assistance.
+Most families in Michigan with gross income up to 200% of the federal poverty level, about $3,838 a month for a family of three, qualify for food stamps.

-How to apply for SNAP in Michigan? #
+How do I apply for SNAP in Michigan? #

-Requests for benefits can be made in person at the local DHS county office or online through MI Bridges.
-An interview with a DHS specialist will then be arranged to determine your eligibility, usually within 5 days.
+Requests for benefits can be made in person at the local MDHHS county office or online through MI Bridges.
+An interview with a MDHHS specialist will then be arranged to determine your eligibility, usually within five (5) days.

 How long does it take to get food stamps in Michigan? #